shawnr/practical-javascript/organizing-code/72-scoping.md

 ```
 In the code above, `myNum` is declared as a global variable within the `echoNum()` function.
 This means that we can reference `myNum` from outside the function where it is declared (and assign its value to `foo`).

 The `var` command is the usual way of declaring a variable in a JavaScript program.
 There is a distinction between variables that are truly global (declared with no `var`, `let`, or `const` command) and variables declared with `var`, but we won't be getting into that at this point.
 In most cases, `var` effectively creates a variable that is usable by all parts of your program.

+Variables declared with the `var` command should be treated as global variables, which means their usage should be limited.
+In general we try to declare as few global variables as possible.
+This is for a few reasons, but primary among them are these three:

+1. Global variables take up a name that cannot be used anywhere else in our code.
+Having global variables with generic names like `counter` or `item` would be difficult to accommodate, since we often want to use those words in different contexts and not have our data or operations get mixed up.
+2. The larger the scope becomes for any given piece of code, the longer it takes to interpret.
+By controlling how many code objects we load into our scope we can make our code execute more quickly.
+3. The more objects we have floating around in our global scope, the more chance there is for error.
+Operations can get mixed up.
+Data can get mangled.
+Generally "bad craziness" might ensue.

 ## Local Variables: `let`